cascrielflexso/customwidgetSAC/README.md

-# How to write a custom widget for SAP Analytics Cloud
+# SAP Analytics Cloud Custom Widget Configuration

 ## Custom widgets in SAP Analytics Cloud
 A SAP Analytics Cloud custom widget is built using the SAPUI5 JavaScript framework.
 The widget is essentially a reusable component that can be added to the SAP Analytics Cloud platform to provide additional functionality to users.
 The widget is built using a combination of HTML, JavaScript, and CSS, and can be configured to interact with the SAP Analytics Cloud platform using APIs.